Asymptotics of the Kantorovich Potential for the Optimal Transport with Coulomb Cost: Dissociation at infinity

 \section{Dissociation at infinity}

-In order to prove \Cref{asym_k}, we will appeal to the following theorem. \begin{theorem}[Dissociation at infinity] Let $\rho \in L^1(\R^d, \R_+)$ with $\int_{\R^d} \rho = N$.
-Let $\Pro$ be a symmetric minimizer of \pcref{SCE}.
+The proof of Theorem~\ref{asym_k} relies on a careful study of the support of the minimisers of \eqref{SCE} as stated in the following theorem. \begin{theorem}[Dissociation at infinity] Let $\rho \in L^1(\R^d, \R_+)$ with $\int_{\R^d} \rho = N$.
+Let $\Pro$ be a (symmetric) minimiser of the problem \eqref{SCE}.
 Then, there exists a large enough ball $B_R \subset \R^d$ of radius $R$ such that

 \end{theorem} The above theorem (which is evidently true when $\rho$ is compactly supported) was mentioned as a conjecture in \cite[Eq.
-(65)]{Friesecke2022}.
+(65)]{friesecke_strong-interaction_2023}.
 It says that, at optimality, as one particle is sent to infinity, all the other remaining particles shall remain in a bounded domain $\Pro$ almost-surely.
 Otherwise stated, ``dissociation at infinity'' only occurs for one particle at a time.
 We will provide later in \Cref{HVZ_sec} a stronger version of this theorem.